 Vacancies for firefighters will be advertised on the website, where you will be able to download an application pack.
 A waiting list is not employed so you can only apply as and when we are recruiting.

-How do I apply to become a retained (part-time) firefighter?
+How do I apply to become a retained (on call) firefighter?